Neyrian/DLL-Injector/README.md

 # 🚀 Advanced Payload Injector with EDR/AV/Sandbox Evasion

 ## 🔥 Overview
 This project implements a **stealthy Payload injector** for **Windows 10 and 11** with advanced evasion techniques.
 It includes mechanisms to **bypass EDR, AV, and sandbox detections** while using direct syscalls, manual API resolution, PEB walk, and obfuscation to reduce detection rates.
 The injector creates a suspended process, injects an embedded payload (built with msfvenom), and executes it in a stealthy manner.

 > NEW: Rather than loading and executing a DLL already present on disk, the loader now has its own obfuscated payload 👌

 > The old dll injector is always disponible on the [dllInjector](https://github.com/Neyrian/DLL-Injector/tree/dllInjector) branch.
+Tho it's not optimized and has a lot of flaws ^^

 I am still working on the stealh:
 - Using a simple msfvenom's msgbox payload: